Summer 2026 Weather Outlook: Three Signals Pointing Toward a Hot One

 So what does a historically hot March mean for summer?
 It doesn't guarantee a hot summer — weather isn't that simple.
 But it tells us the atmospheric setup (persistent ridging, dry soils amplifying heat) is already locked in across the West.
 And dry soil going into summer is one of the strongest predictors of extreme heat events, because there's no soil moisture to provide evaporative cooling.

-Signal 3: Drought Is Priming the Pump
+Signal 3: Drought Is Worse Than a Month Ago

 The Honest Answer About Winter-to-Summer Correlation